anany057/DataCleaning/README.md

 # DataCleaning

 ## Overview
-This repository contains a Jupyter Notebook file titled **"Pandas_Lec6_DataCleaning.ipynb"**, which provides an in-depth tutorial and practical examples of data cleaning techniques using the Pandas library in Python.
+This repository contains a Jupyter Notebook file , which provides an in-depth tutorial and practical examples of data cleaning techniques using the Pandas library in Python.
 The notebook is part of a series designed to help data analysts and scientists clean, transform, and prepare datasets for analysis.

 ## Key Features
 - **Data Cleaning Techniques**: Covers various methods to handle missing data, outliers, and inconsistencies in datasets.